Badger logoBadger

 5. How we use your data

-• The people you share with — you control this per conversation, and can hide your location or stop sharing at any time.
+• The people you share with — you control this per conversation, and can stop sharing or hide your location at any time.
+Sharing is reciprocal: you see someone's location, mood, status or read receipts only while you are sharing your own.

-• Giphy (GIF search) and our map-imagery provider — when you use those features, your search terms and IP address may be sent to them.
+• Giphy (GIF search) — when you search for a GIF, your search terms and IP address may be sent to them.

 We do not share your data with anyone else.